-Key things the Ministry takes into account when deciding how to buy goods and services.
+This page covers the key things we take into account when deciding how to buy goods and services.

 How we buy goods and services